Shanks914/Pac-Man/README.md

 # Pac-Man
-This is my first structured programming project in my university.
-Hope you'll like it...
+This is the first university project done by me, where I built Pac-Man using the basic functionalities of C programming language.